Audio On The Bay

 With Throttle vs. Earth, Wind and Fire “September” set for release on Ultra Music November 13th worldwide, these final months of 2015 will propel Throttle into his next chapter and in doing so, give the world a new era of music that brings the soul, the funk and the musicality back to the dance floor, the radio, the factory floor, the kitchen, the car, the festival, the schoolyard and more.

-At 22 years young, Will Sparks has cemented his position as the undisputed KING of the globally loved Melbourne sound.
-Countless original productions have spent weeks inside the Beatport top 10 in addition to signature remixes of global hits such as Robin Thicke’s ‘Blurred Lines’ and The Chainsmokers’ ‘Selfie’.
+At 23 years young, Will Sparks has cemented his position at the forefront of the globally loved Melbourne sound.
+Countless original productions have spent weeks inside the Beatport top 10 in addition to signature remixes of global hits such as Major Lazer’s ‘Be Together’, Robin Thicke’s ‘Blurred Lines’ and The Chainsmokers’ ‘Selfie’.

-In his home country he was voted ‘Breakthrough Artist Of The Year’ only to be named the #1 DJ in Australia just 12 months later.
-Now expanding his horizons, Will Sparks is spreading like wildfire with recent festival appearances at Tomorrowland and TomorrowWorld as well as the announcement of a 50-date 'Bounce Bus' tour of North America and hitting the 250k Facebook fans milestone.
+In his home country he was voted ‘Breakthrough Artist Of The Year’ only to be named the #1 DJ in Australia just 12 months later – fast forward a few years and Will has been listed as #78 in the DJ MAG ‘Global Top 100 DJs’.
+Now expanding his horizons, Will Sparks is spreading like wildfire with recent festival appearances on some of the biggest stages in the world including Tomorrowland, Stereosonic, TomorrowWorld and EDC as well as touring from continent to continent, 11 months of the year and hitting the 650k Facebook fans milestone.

 Will Sparks has been named one of Billboard Magazine’s most exciting young talents as well as landing himself a residency at XS Las Vegas, a gig at Jay-Z’s ‘Made In America’ festival, a headlining spot at Paradise Ibiza as well as a set at the world’s biggest Electronic Dance Music festival, Tomorrowland.

 His SoundCloud page is testament to his phenomenal influence as a producer, racking up millions of plays on a single release alone.
-With a debut album in the making including collaborations, with some of the biggest names in dance music, this superstar is showing no signs of slowing down any time soon.
+With a debut album under his belt including collaborations with some of the biggest names in dance music, Will Sparks is one superstar who is showing no signs of slowing down any time soon.